CASFRI/CASFRI/README.md

 *Loaded source table* - Raw FRI data converted and loaded into PostgreSQL.

-*Target table* - Translated FRI table into the CASFRI specifications.
+*Target table* - FRI table translated into the CASFRI specifications.

 *Translation table* - User created table detailing the validation and translation rules and interpreted by the translation engine.